DevHead-LLC/RisingPunk/intended.md

 ## 4. Node Capture & Retargeting
 - When a node is captured, it becomes owned by the capturing party and un-attackable
-- **Only battalions attacking the captured node stop attacking and retarget**
+- **Only battalions attacking or targeting the captured node stop attacking or moving and retarget**
 - Other battalions continue attacking their current targets until those nodes are captured
 - Retargeting finds the NEAREST target using network pathfinding:
   - **Targets:** EITHER uncaptured neutral nodes OR enemy battalions